-Born and raised in Germany, Nicola Geiger lived in a young girl’s dream world; a luxurious home, close friends, material goods and parties galore.
-By the end of World War II, she was homeless, without possessions and absent her loving family.
-Her father, mother and one-year-old son died shortly after the war began.
+Born and raised in Germany, Nicola Geiger lived in a young girl’s dream world; a luxurious home, close friends, material goods, and parties galore.
+By the end of World War II, she was homeless, without possessions, and absent from her loving family.
+Her father, mother, and one-year-old son died shortly after the war began.

 When she was eight months pregnant with her second child she was raped.
 The child died at birth as a result of the trauma.
 She was interrogated and tortured in Poland, lost many close friends and her dear husband Rudolf disappeared, never to be heard from again.

 Since her losses during the war, Nicola persisted in reaching out to others.
 Immediately after the war she worked with the International Red Cross and assisted refugees.

 When they moved on to Japan she became active in visiting the atomic bomb survivors in Hiroshima, waged campaigns for world peace and fought for the rights of Koreans who had been enslaved and abused by the Japanese.
 When her husband died she decided to move to the Philippines.
 There she fought for democracy and the overthrow of the Marcos regime.

 First of all, my two children died.
 One was a baby and the other was when I was eight-and-a-half months pregnant and was raped by twelve Russians.
 The child didn’t survive.
 It died right after birth.
 Fortunately, they found me in these ruins in Berlin.
 A lady heard me when I cried out for help and she took me to a Red Cross hospital.

 Then my husband disappeared and I never knew what happened to him.
 My father died a horrible death at the beginning of the war, which was said to be an accident, but it wasn’t – his legs were cut off while he was visiting a factory.
 Friends died and the absolute, total destruction of everything from the bombing.
 It was an enormous amount of simply taking in the losses.